Oct 30, 2023

 Many business owners use predictive analytics to increase LTV.
 It’s a subset of data analytics that uses current and past data to predict future trends.
 Popular predictive analytics tools are Lucrative.ai and Gini Machine.

 Performance Marketing Channels

-There’s no one-size-fits-all in the performance marketing industry, including which is the best channel to run advertising programs.
+There’s no one-size-fits-all in the performance marketing industry, including which is the best channel to run performance based advertising programs.
 We’ve put together a list introducing the four common performance marketing channels so that you can pick the most suitable one for your business.